Visual literacy in education: Advancements of multimedia

-Multimedia advancements have redefined classroom literacy instruction, emphasizing the need for students to engage with texts that combine words, images, sound, and design.Today, students use a variety of digital tools, including interactive storyboarding platforms, video editing software, data visualization programs, and collaborative web-based media, to create multimodal projects that extend beyond traditional slide presentations.
+Multimedia advancements have redefined classroom literacy instruction, emphasizing the need for students to engage with texts that combine words, images, sound, and design.
+Today, students use a variety of digital tools, including interactive storyboarding platforms, video editing software, data visualization programs, and collaborative web-based media, to create multimodality projects that extend beyond traditional slide presentations.
 These technologies promote more active and participatory literacy learning by enabling students to interpret, analyze, and produce visual narratives across different subjects and contexts.
-This presents a challenge to educators as they seek to empower their students with the necessary tools to thrive in a media-driven environment.
+This presents a challenge for educators as they seek to empower their students with the tools they need to thrive in a media-driven environment.

 Educators acknowledge that many students find it challenging not only to accurately interpret visual content but also to think critically and make ethical judgments about images.
 This highlights the importance of teaching methods based on visual literacy frameworks, which focus on developing students’ abilities to analyze, evaluate, and create a wide range of visual media with critical and ethical awareness.
-To better prepare students, school districts are taking it upon themselves to add a technology component to their curriculum.
+To better prepare students, school districts are taking it upon themselves to add an educational technology to their curriculum.
 For example, instead of submitting papers, students can create short films or interactive essays.
 This promotes a hands-on approach to multimedia for students to learn new tools.